XHCJE-TDT: Programming

 Currently, XHCJE-TDT broadcasts the entire schedule of Azteca Uno, with local advertisements and local news broadcasts.
 News opt-outs Hechos Meridiano Juárez, a news program that debuted in 2001 to compete against the Noticiero 56 newscast on competing station XHJUB (now Las Noticias on XEPM).
-Hechos Meridiano Juárez is broadcast weekdays from 3:30 p.m. to 4:00 p.m., and is anchored by Ricardo García and Gabriela Salazar.
-An evening newscast, Hechos Noche Juárez, is broadcast weeknights at 10:00 p.m.-11:00 p.m., anchored by Gabriela Aguilar and Luis Alfonso Higareda.
+Hechos Meridiano Juárez is broadcast weekdays from 3:30 to 4 p.m., and is anchored by Ricardo García and Gabriela Salazar.
+An evening newscast, Hechos Noche Juárez, is broadcast weeknights from 10 to 11 p.m., anchored by Gabriela Aguilar and Luis Alfonso Higareda.
 Local inserts are also broadcast during Azteca Uno's morning program, Hechos AM.

 XHCJE also broadcasts games of the Indios de Ciudad Juárez soccer club, broadcast on tape delay Fridays at 11:45 p.m.

 Technical information

 Subchannels

 The station's digital signal is multiplexed:

-On November 29, 2012, XHCJE began broadcasting the Proyecto 40 network (now known as ADN 40) on digital subchannel 34.3 (PSIP 11.2, later 1.2).
+On November 29, 2012, XHCJE began broadcasting the Proyecto 40 network (now known as ADN 40) on digital subchannel 34.3 (virtual channel 11.2, later 1.2).